 Maybe you are facing random computer freezes and reboots!
 In such cases, we have to first find out if it’s a hardware-specific problem or a software-specific problem.
-Because system instability can be caused due to both these reasons.
-This post covers computer reboots and freezes which may be caused due to your hardware and offer possible troubleshooting steps.
+System instability can be caused by both.
+This post covers computer reboots and freezes that may be caused by your hardware and offers possible troubleshooting steps.

 Computer freezes or reboots due to Hardware issues